Readingexample – complete story in English NOMADS LEGACY – Short Story: The Pirate Queen

 Fantasy

-The Dragons Dawn – Jastin
+The Dragons of Arandor – Jastin

 Fantasy: The Dragons Dawn – Jastin my youtube Kreativ bleiben im Alltag The Dragons Dawn – Jastin Jastin ist der zwölfjährige Sohn